 I’ve been using Scrivener regularly for about three weeks now and I’m getting comfortable with the basics.
 I get brave every now and then and try something new.
 But, along with being an obsessive sort of guy, I also hold several mental patents on time-wasting and procrastination — so I have to force myself some days to quit playing with the software and actually get some writing done.

-Write in your story in pieces or as one document
+Write your story in pieces or as one document

 The key feature of Scrivener that differentiates it from Microsoft Word, OpenOffice, and some most of the other heavyweight word processing software out there is this: Scrivener gives you complete freedom to work with either your entire manuscript at once OR conveniently view bits and pieces, i.e., chapters and scenes, as individual “chunks” you can work on.
 (It very conveniently allows split screens, either horizontally or vertically split.
 It allows you to open different parts of your project in each screen, or different locations within the same chapter or scene in each screen.)
 And anytime you want to view all the chapters, scenes, whatever as a single document — either to read through the work or to simply work on the whole manuscript at once — you can make a few keystrokes and have that view.
 In fact, you can use the “compile” feature of Scrivener to put all the pieces together, and you can also use that feature to have the document as a Word document, or a PDF file, or any of a variety of e-book formats (including that used by Amazon’s Kindle).

-Scrivener lets you keep everything in once location
+Scrivener lets you keep everything in one location

 One of the other great features of Scrivener is the “Research” folder.
 You can store everything from PDF files to graphics images to HTML links all in the Research folder.
 Anything in the folder can be opened and viewed from within Scrivener.
 Which means you can find a photo of someone you think your character might look like, download the image, and have it visible in split screen while you’re writing about that character.
 This single location feature of Scrivener has many more possible uses than I could think of here, so check it out for yourself.
 Indeed, Scrivener has a 30-day free trial.
 And that’s 30 days of USAGE, not just 30 calendar days, i.e., if you use it twice a week, the free trial will run 15 weeks.